top of page

 Sole Proprietorship

 A sole proprietorship is a business organization solely controlled, managed, and run by an individual.
 There are no partners.
-Starting a sole proprietorship is the easiest and least expensive way to begin operating a business.
+Starting a sole proprietorship is the easiest and least expensive way to operate a business.
 There are no required documents or forms unless the business operates under a name different from the owner.
 However, note the drawbacks.
-The proprietor is personally responsible for debts and legal matters and their liabilities are infinite regarding claims that third parties (customers, vendors, employees etc.) may raise on the business.
+The proprietor is personally responsible for debts and legal matters, and their liabilities are infinite regarding claims that third parties (customers, vendors, employees, etc.) may raise on the business.
 Further, financial assistance can be difficult to obtain as sole proprietorships cannot issue shares or bonds/debentures.
-Also, proprietorships cease to exist upon the owner's demise unless a specific succession plan is in place.
+Also, proprietorships cease upon the owner's demise unless a specific succession plan exists.

 Partnership Firm

 A partnership involves two or more individuals running a business.
-In India, the maximum number of partners is capped at 20 for general businesses and 10 for banking businesses.
-Since there are multiple partners running the business, they can pool their capital, assets, and efforts for the business.
-A partnership can simply be created by an understanding between the partners which may or may not be registered.
+The maximum number of partners in India is capped at 20 for general businesses and 10 for banking businesses.
+Since multiple partners are running the business, they can pool their capital, assets, and efforts for the business.
+A partnership can simply be created by an understanding between the partners, which may or may not be registered.
 However, for tax purposes, it would be compulsory to meet the regulatory requirements.
 The primary disadvantage of this vehicle is that the liability of the partners continues, like proprietorships, to be unlimited.

 Company